voidfiles/strainer/README.rst

     :target: https://strainer.readthedocs.io/en/latest/

 Strainer is a different take on serialization and validation in python.
-It utilizes a functional style over inheritance.
+It utilizes a functional style over classes.

-An example of Strainer, the example is modified from the `Marshmallow <https://marshmallow.readthedocs.io/en/latest/>`_ example.

 Serialization Example
 ---------------------